15 Best Beaches in Florida Locals Want to Keep Secret

 What to do: Visit the southern end of the beach, where driftwood is strewn about like nature’s artwork and a unique, two-story lighthouse built in 1890 is open for visits.
 Plus, the Boca Grande Pass has been referred to as one of the world’s top spots for tarpon fishing.
 In the spring, you can attend the World’s Richest Tarpon Tournament, a catch-and-release, traditional drift-fishing tarpon tournament that represents Boca Grande’s fishing culture.

 Where to stay: One of the oldest resorts in Florida, the Gasparilla Inn & Club is also a premier family destination.
 Named Florida’s top resort in various travel publications in recent years, it is located within walking distance of many restaurants and bars in the area, making it an excellent home base.
 And did we mention how gorgeous this 1913 property is?
 Well, we should have, so definitely check it out.

 The beaches of Amelia Island

-Just off the northeast Florida coast, this barrier island offers 13 miles of ocean beaches, calm waters, and Southern hospitality.
-Fine, soft sand, the lull of the Atlantic Ocean’s waves and a cooler winter climate makes this the only one of the best Florida beaches where you’re likely to see bonfires.
-Simply set up one of the best beach towels, grab a beverage and relax while staring into the crackling flames.
+Just off the northeast Florida coast, this barrier island offers 13 miles of ocean beaches, calm waters and Southern hospitality.
+You’ll find fine, soft sand, the lull of the Atlantic Ocean’s waves, a cooler winter climate and one of the only areas in Florida where you’re legally allowed to make a beach bonfire (sunset to sunrise).
+Grab a cushy beach towel and a beverage, and relax while staring into the crackling flames.